dtonhofer/rpmsnap/README.md

    - The rpm database is accessed by calls to `rpm`; but there is actually [RPM4](https://metacpan.org/pod/RPM4)!
    - It might be more productive to dump everything into a relational database and work with that.
    - Would be interesting to examine the provides/requires capability graph, too.
 So maybe a graph database would be even better.

+# Bugs

+   - If there are several packages with different version and they get updated and some get dropped, (case of the kernel packages for example) `rpmsnapcmp.pl` does not output a meaningful correspondence.
+   - See getAllVerifyLinesForPackage() for a problem with flag processing.